Timber Defects Explained: Causes, Types, Identification, and Long-Term Impact

 Essential Steps to Avoid Defect-Related Failures

-- Understand defect tolerance for your project
+- Understand defect tolerance for your project — be honest about what you can live with before you start shopping

 Timber Defect Impact Calculator